internetguru/laravel-common/README.md

     Long Application Name
     ```

-### System Messages
+## System Messages Blade Component

-> The `messages` Blade component renders system success messages and error messages.
+> Renders system temporary success messages and persistent error messages in different colors, with a close button.

 Include the component in your Blade template where you want the system messages to appear: